Identify a Population-Based Tracking System

 Refer to the AIMS Center's Collaborative Care registry requirements for a complete overview of the necessary functions of a population-based registry.

 Registry tools that support Collaborative Care vary widely in their sophistication, functionality, cost, and scalability.
 Options include the following:

 - Many clinics begin their Collaborative Care programs using a spreadsheet as a registry.
 The AIMS Center offers a Patient Tracking Spreadsheet Template for providers to use.

-- The AIMS Depression Tracker is a cloud-based, HIPAA-compliant registry that was introduced in 2017.
+- The AIMS Caseload Tracker is a cloud-based, HIPAA-compliant registry that was introduced in 2017.
 This simple depression registry is useful for integrated care sites when the psychiatric consultant has direct access to the EHR.

 - The AIMS Center offers an online, HIPAA compliant Care Management Tracking System (CMTS) that is particularly useful for healthcare organizations using multiple EHRs and diverse primary care practices.